wp-sigmadevs/easy-demo-importer/readme.txt

 = How to configure demo import? =

 Theme authors can configure the demo imports by hooking into the `sd/edi/importer/config` filter.
 A sample configuration can be found in the *plugin directory -> samples* folder along with a sample zip file.
+Please note that the XML file needs to be renamed as `content.xml`, customizer file as `customizer.dat` and widget file as `widget.wie`.

 = How can I see the demo importer in action? =